mpb85/rsschool-cv/cv.md

  Electrical Engineer
  Faculty of Radio Electronics(2002-2007)
  Kharkiv National University of Radio Electronics
+ RS SHOOL courser

  ------------------------------------------------
+  ## Language
-  ## English
+ English
  A0 - reading with a dictionary
+ Ukraine
+    fluent language

  ------------------------------------------------